Parrot Fish are part of the marine species which are generally found in the tropical and shallow subtropical oceans all over the world.

 Parrot fishes of most of the tropical species form large schools when they are feeding and these are grouped by the size.

 The harems of several female parrotfish are presided over by one single male which is quite common in most of the species and the males usually defend their position from any external challenge.

 They release small eggs in the water which ends up becoming the plankton and these eggs float freely in the water and settle in the corral until they are ready to hatch.

 These fish as mentioned earlier change their sex as they get older but the largest fish is a male, which is also, unfortunately, the most targeted fish.
 This means, fishing the target which is the biggest male fish makes it difficult for them to reproduce and grow.

 These are like the nighttime pajamas for the fish.
 There is a distinct quality of the parrotfish; every night a particular species of the parrotfish envelopes themselves in a type of a cocoon that is transparent looking and is made up of a mucous which is secreted through one of their organs that is found in their heads.

 The queen secretes a mucus cocoon before going to sleep and some of the species excrete the mucus from their mouths which forms a protective cocoon that envelope the fish.

-The scientists think that the cocoon is able to mask their scent, which makes it difficult for the night time predators, such as the moray eels to find them.
+The scientists think that the cocoon can mask their scent, which makes it difficult for the night time predators, such as the moray eels to find them.

-The skin of the parrot fish is covered in another type of a mucous that may also contain some antioxidant properties which may also be helpful in repelling parasites, or in the repairing of bodily damage and also in providing protection from UV light rays.
+The skin of the parrotfish is covered in another type of a mucous that may also contain some antioxidant properties which may also help repel parasites, or in the repairing of bodily damage and also in protecting from UV light rays.